bahmutov/todomvc-angular/slides/08-retry-ability/PITCHME.md

 - `should(cb)` retries
 - `then(cb)` does not retry

+Read the blog post "Replace The cy.then Command" [glebbahmutov.com/blog/replace-and-remove-cy-then-command/](https://glebbahmutov.com/blog/replace-and-remove-cy-then-command/)

 ### Todo: demonstrate this

-Use the tests "should vs then"
+Use the tests in the suite "should vs then"

 +++